heathermiller/wwwpickling/benchmarks/index.md

 ## Benchmarks

+This section contains a growing number of different benchmarks.
+To date, we have our own microbenchmarks, as well as benchmarks on real-world data types and applications.

 - [Collections Benchmark](vector.html) A suite of microbenchmarks pickling immutable collections.
 - [GeoTrellis Benchmark](geotrellis.html).
 Benchmarked data types from the [Geotrellis](https://github.com/geotrellis/geotrellis) project.

+Soon to be posted: benchmarking running [Spark](http://spark-project.org/) applications, and [Evactor](https://github.com/aorwall/evactor) data types.

 <!--
 This section will contain a number of our benchmarks.
 To date, we have our own